CHIP-SPV/hipMM/docs/install/INSTALL.md

    also build without installing using the `-n` option.

-   **Note:** When building and installing `librmm` only, you can do this outside of the conda environment as described in Step 5.
+   **Note:** When building and installing `librmm` only, you can do this outside of the conda environment as described in *Installing librmm using cmake*.

    ```bash
    (hipmm_dev) $ export CXX="hipcc"    # Cython CXX compiler, adjust according to your setup.